Effect of geometry and Reynolds number on the turbulent separated flow behind a bulge in a channel: Abstract

 \section{Abstract}

-Flow separation, in both external and internal flows, is the main source of turbulent fluctuations which ultimately results in drag and inefficiency in applications.
-The basic issue of turbulence self sustainment is still not exhaustively investigated for even mildly complex geometries able to induce separation.
-In order to provide insightful information on the origin of form drag and related turbulent kinetic energy production and dissipation mechanisms, Direct Numerical Simulations (DNS) of turbulent channel flows with a bump at one of the walls are discussed.
-The shape of the bump is modified to address the effect of the bluffness on the dynamics of the separation bubble behind the bump.
+Turbulent flow separation induced by a protuberance on one of the walls of an otherwise planar channel is investigated using Direct Numerical Simulations.
+Different bulge geometries and Reynolds numbers -- with the highest friction Reynolds number simulation reaching a peak of $\Rey_\tau = 900$ -- are addressed to understand the effect of the wall curvature and of the Reynolds number on the dynamics of the recirculating bubble behind the bump.
 Global quantities reveal that most of the drag is due to the form contribution, whilst the friction contribution does not change appreciably with respect to an equivalent planar channel flow.
-Beside turbulent kinetic energy, the geometrical complexity of the flow requires the explicit analysis of the energy budget for the mean flow.
-The energy introduced by the pressure drop follows two routes: part of it is transferred towards the walls to be dissipated and part feeds the turbulent production in the separating shear layer.
-Apart from being dissipated, the turbulent kinetic energy is spatially redistributed by the turbulent fluxes to sustain fluctuations in the bulk of the flow and within the bubble.
-The present results shed light on the intermingled processes of production, transfer and dissipation of energy in complex turbulent flows where a crucial role is played by the flux terms that move the energy from places where it is generated to the locations where most dissipation occurs.
+The size and position of the separation bubble strongly depends on the bump shape and the Reynolds number.
+The most bluff geometry has a larger recirculation region, whilst the Reynolds number increase results in a smaller recirculation bubble and a shear layer more attached to the bump.
+The position of the reattachment point only depends on the Reynolds number in agreement with experimental data available in the literature.
+Both the mean and the turbulent kinetic energy equations are addressed in such non homogeneous conditions revealing a non trivial behaviour of the energy fluxes.
+The energy introduced by the pressure drop follows two routes: part of it is transferred towards the walls to be dissipated and part feeds the turbulent production hence the velocity fluctuations in the separating shear layer.
+Spatial energy fluxes transfer the kinetic energy into the recirculation bubble and downstream near the wall where it is ultimately dissipated.
+Consistently, anisotropy concentrates at small scales near the walls irrespective of the value of the Reynolds number.
+In the bulk flow and in the recirculation bubble, isotropy is restored at small scales and the isotropy recovery rate is controlled by the Reynolds number.
+Anisotropy invariant maps are presented, showing the difficulty in developing suitable turbulence models to predict separated turbulent flow dynamics.
+Results shed light on the processes of production, transfer and dissipation of energy in this relatively complex turbulent flow where non-homogeneous effects overwhelm the classical picture of wall bounded turbulent flows which typically exploits streamwise homogeneity.